tenbonks/gravBALL/README.md

     4. Check the game canvas is not being displayed.
     5. This is verifies it is functioning as expected.

-5. I expect the high score to be kept if the page is reloaded
+5. I expect the high score to be kept if the page is reloaded, also for the highscore to update if greater than the last.
     1. Load the page.
     2. Played the game, got a score of 1.
     3. Reloaded the page.